 Tired of the same old Lan Kwai Fong bars?
 Can’t face another round in a dingy Wan Chai sports bar?
-We feel the same—that’s why we’ve compiled our 14 favourite cocktail and speakeasy bars in Hong Kong, located in and around busy Central and trendy Soho.
+We feel the same — that’s why we’ve compiled our 14 favourite cocktail and speakeasy bars in Hong Kong, located in and around busy Central, trendy Soho, and party district Wan Chai.

 These venues are a fantastic way to spice up date night, after-work cocktails, or enjoy a much classier version of Saturday night on the town.
 Experience the thrill of Prohibition-era drinking with these hidden-away venues serving crafted cocktails dreamt up by master mixologists, and get ready to sip in style in a speakeasy.
 Cheers!